Ace-Code1/DJI_FC_Patcher/Readme.md

 Now the trick :

-`mount -o bind /vendor/bin/dummy_verify.sh /sbin/dji_verify` for Spark and Mavic or
+`mount -o bind /vendor/bin/dummy_verify.sh /sbin/dji_verify` for Spark, Mavic, and P4PV2 or
-`mount -o bind /vendor/bin/dummy_verify.sh /system/bin/dji_verify` for P4P
+`mount -o bind /vendor/bin/dummy_verify.sh /system/bin/dji_verify` for P4P, P4 Advanced, and P4 Standard.
-for P4 / P4 adv, check where the dji_verify tool lives in the file system (`which dji_verify`) and issue the right command accordingly

 This will have the following effect : actual dji_verify is "replaced" by dummy_verify.sh that gets called instead when the actual flashing will start.
 A short read to dummy_verify script should let you understand how it works (and why it's called that way) : Just calling the dji_verify "copy"